gaelmoccand/Cpp_Weekly/refactoring/README.md

     return {true, numCivilUnits > 0, numCombat > 0, numAnimating};
 }
 ```
-it is better now because we do not need to check the raw pointerand code is more expressive.
+It is better now because we do not need to check the raw pointers and code is more expressive.

-We can use C++17 sturcure binding on the caller side :
+We can use C++17 structure binding on the caller side :

 ```cpp
 auto [ok, anyCivil, anyCombat, numAnim] = CheckSelectionVer2(sel);